-Jason Farnsworth, Del Val’s ceramics teacher, is more than just an artist, he’s also a business owner.
+Jason Farnsworth, Del Val’s ceramics teacher, is more than just an artist: he’s also a business owner.

-Last year, Farnsworth opened up “Mammoth Cycles,” his very own bicycle company.
-The whole business stemmed from one dream Farnsworth had.
+Last year, Farnsworth opened up Mammoth Cycles, his own bicycle company.
+The whole business stemmed from a dream Farnsworth had.

-“I had this vivid dream of designing bikes and I remember exactly what those bikes looked like,” Farnsworth said.
-“I woke up and wrote everything down, the rest is history.”
+“I had this vivid dream of designing bikes, and I remember exactly what those bikes looked like,” Farnsworth said.
+“I woke up and wrote everything down.
+The rest is history.”

-Farnsworth also had his doubts about the financial aspect of this project.
+Originally, Farnsworth wasn’t set in stone about creating this business, as he had his doubts about the financial aspect of this project.

-“It was really expensive, but that friend offered to back me up financially until we got up and running,” Farnsworth said.
+“Several months after the dream, my friend called me and asked if I was going to open this business up,” Farnsworth said.
+“It was really expensive, but that friend offered to back me up financially until we got up and running.”

-Quickly after, they began the process.
+Quickly after that conversation, they began the process.

 Mammoth Cycles focuses on building Italian steel frames for these bikes.